 The Bus Contracting Model (BCM), formerly known as the Government Contracting Model (GCM) for the Public Bus Industry was announced in 2014.
 Starting from the second half of the same year, the Government began restructuring the public bus industry to a contracting model that enables the Government to make public bus services more responsive to changes in ridership and commuter needs, as well as inject more competition into the industry, thereby raising service levels for commuters over time.

-The following parts will explain how the BCM works, in simple English.
+The following parts will explain how the BCM works.
 Alternatively, they are summarised in this video by the Land Transport Authority (LTA).

 - Bus Service Operating Licences (BSOL) for SBS Transit & SMRT expire on 31 Aug 2016